tomover9000/TetriBit/README.md

 # TetriBit
-This is a tetrit implementation using a 64-bit variable, where 1 means that space is occupied and 0 means it's empty.
+This is a tetris implementation using a 64-bit variable, where 1 means that space is occupied and 0 means it's empty.

 It gets a text file as input, in which the first line is the initial map and the next lines are the incoming pieces.